Essential Workflow Approval ProcessesDownload Brochure

 Most businesses and organisations will have established internal controls and rules in order to be efficient and effective, comply with applicable rules, laws and regulations, as well as make sure that they stay profitable; or at least don’t suffer from ill-advised decisions that can have a detrimental effect.

 Decision making is a crucial part of good business and quite rightly requires final authorisation before anything can be implemented.
-Someone, whether it is the owner, head of department or pre-appointed employee, has to take responsibility for authorising a decision or agreeing to certain requests.
+Someone, whether it is the owner, head of department or pre-appointed employee, has to take responsibility for authorising a decision or agreeing to certain requests within business workflow software.
 Yet the process of a workflow approval for many still remains a manual process which is time-consuming and error prone.

 Unfortunately, some authorisation and workflow approval processes can have a negative effect on the overall workflow of an organisation.
 If the issue isn’t addressed in a timely manner, it can affect employees or departments – planning could be put on hold, employees and departments may not be able to carry out their tasks – all of which can have a knock on effect, from production and sales to distribution and customer relationships.